-Here, find a United States income percentile by sex calculator for male income percentile and female income percentile in the United States in 2024 (income is earned in full year 2023, the survey was taken in 2024).
+Here, find a United States income percentile by sex calculator for male income percentile and female income percentile in the United States in 2025 (income is earned in full year 2024).

 You'll also find an average, median, and top 1% income breakdown by sex.

 We divided results in this post to separate earnings for males and females.
-I've normalized earnings for hours worked with two of the filters – you can choose to only show men and women who worked 30 or 40 hours at a minimum per week.
-(Then you can visualize the nominal gender wage gap for your choice of "full-time" workers.)
+I've normalized earnings for hours worked with two of the filters – you can choose to only show men and women who worked 30 or 40 hours (or more) a week, or default to all workers.

 What Were the Cutoffs for the Top 10%, Top 5%, and Top 1% of Male and Female Incomes?

-In full-year 2023 (the ASEC asks for earnings in the year before), the cutoffs for the top percentiles were as follows (for all workers, I'm not using any hour screen):
+In full-year 2024 (the ASEC asks for earnings in the year before, this survey was taken in 2025), the cutoffs for the top percentiles were as follows for all workers/any hours:

 Men | Women | |